Jeep Cherokee Insurance Rates

 | Wyoming | $1,434 | -$176 | -10.9% |

-Using high physical damage deductibles could cut rates by as much as $600 each year, whereas increasing liability limits will increase premiums.
-Switching from a 50/100 limit to a 250/500 limit will cost as much as $468 extra every 12 months.
+Opting for high physical damage deductibles could save up to $600 a year, whereas buying more liability protection will increase rates.
+Changing from a 50/100 limit to a 250/500 limit will cost as much as $468 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you are probably paying $1,900 to $2,600 extra per year, depending on your age.
-Insurance for high-risk drivers can be anywhere from 42% to 132% more than a normal policy.
+If you like to drive fast or tend to cause accidents, you are likely paying at least $1,900 to $2,600 extra per year, depending on your age.
+Jeep Cherokee insurance for high-risk drivers can cost around 42% to 132% more than the average rate.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |